 By omitting tinned soup, it means we can control sodium and fat levels better.
 Instead, it relies on yogurt and a low-sodium broth.
 Plus, this healthy chicken and rice recipe offers everything you need; protein, fiber, and healthy fats.

 The resulting chicken broccoli rice casserole is creamy, cheesy, tender without being mushy, and packed with flavor.
-Better yet, even with 1.5 lbs of broccoli, I’ve yet to hear a child complain about eating their greens when it’s dished up as part of this chicken and rice casserole (the same goes for this healthy broccoli cheese soup).
+Better yet, even with 1.5 lbs of broccoli, I’ve yet to hear a child complain about eating their greens when it’s dished up as part of this chicken and rice casserole.

 Best of all, this healthy chicken and rice casserole is comforting and hearty enough for winter yet light enough to enjoy year round.